Atlinx/python-tic-tac-toe/README.md

 2. Navigate to the file in your console and then run the python script.

-	For [python.org](https://www.python.org) interpreters on Windows, Mac, & Linux, you can start the script inside of your console with.
+	For [python.org](https://www.python.org) interpreters on Windows, Mac, & Linux, you can start the script inside of your console with:
 	```console
 	python tic-tac-toe.py
 	```